PhilBri/SARAH-Plugin-PlexRemote/README.md

 ## Description

-This plugin remote Plex client with SARAH.
+PLEX-Client remote plugin for project S.A.R.A.H

 ## Quick Start